Skip to main content

 In this project we aim to provide a solid understanding of the interaction between particles and MHD instabilities in the presence of electric fields and plasma currents with the ultimate goal to provide control techniques to tame the MHD induced particle transport in a fusion plasma.
 To this end, we have developed innovative diagnostic techniques which will soon be exploited scientifically as we achieve the first measurements.
 Combined with state-of-the-art hybrid MHD codes, a deep insight into the underlying physics mechanism of wave-particle interactions will be gained.

-We have successfully installed the imaging diagnostics at the ASDEX Upgrade (AUG) tokamak in collaboration with the AUG team at the Max Planck Institute for Plasma Physics (IPP) in Garching, Germany.
-We have recently commissioned the diagnostics and obtained for the first time emission light on the scintillator.
-This is a major break-through and we expect the diagnostic to be fully operational in the coming weeks.
+We have successfully installed and commissioned the imaging diagnostics at the ASDEX Upgrade (AUG) tokamak in collaboration with the AUG team at the Max Planck Institute for Plasma Physics (IPP) in Garching, Germany.
+We have measured the confined energetic ions, edge currenty densisty and filamentary transport of electron density fluctuations in several plasma scenarios and carried out the data analysis and modelling.
+The results were published in several peer-review papers in Nuclear Fusion, Nuclear Materials and Energy, Plasma Physics and Controlled Fusion and Review of Scientific Instruments (see also list of publications).
 We have developed new deposition techniques of the scintillator screens and characterized the screens at the Centro Nacional de Aceleradores and the Materials Engineering Department in Seville and at IPP Garching.
 For the first time we have used these "in-house" scintillator screens in the plasma environment and they demonstrated their capability to deliver good signals and to endure the hostile environment.
 The first results on this milestone were published in Review of Scientific Instruments and Fusion Engineering and Design.
+The results were so successful that we were contacted by other groups to provide scintillation screens for their diagnostics.
+We also launched a new research line on improving the efficiency of the scintillating material.

 Besides the installation and commissioning of the new diagnostics, we have also carried out first experiments on the wave-particle interaction of MHD instabilities on the ASDEX Upgrade tokamak.
-In particular, Edge Localized Modes (ELMs), Edge Harmonic Oscillations (EHO), plasma response due to externally applied 3D magnetic perturbations (MPs) as well as Alfvén eigenmodes driven unstable by NBI and ICRH ions were studied and the modelling is ongoing.
+In particular, Edge Localized Modes (ELMs), Edge Harmonic Oscillations (EHO), plasma response due to externally applied 3D magnetic perturbations (MPs) as well as Alfvén eigenmodes driven unstable by NBI and ICRH ions were studied.
+The modelling on the interaction of ELMs with energetic ions was presented by one of my PhD students in an invited talk at the IAEA Technical Meeting 2022.
+His manuscript is currently under revision in Nature Physics.
 The transport analysis for the ELM cycles were presented in an invited talk at the European Physical Society Conference on Plasma Physics in Milan in 2019 and were published in Plasma Physics Controlled Fusion in 2020.
 In addition, we presented part of the results in a plenary talk on ELM-free confinement regimes at the 25th EU-US Transport Taskforce Meeting in 2021.

-During 2021 we have also started a collaboration with the ERC group led by Prof. Katharina Schratz (ERC Starting Grant 2019 LAHACODE) on the implementation of advanced numerical schemes in MEGA and as a first step we have implemented an upgraded Runge-Kutta method in MEGA.
+During 2021 we have also started a collaboration with the ERC group led by Prof. Katharina Schratz (ERC Starting Grant 2019 LAHACODE) on the implementation of advanced numerical schemes in MEGA and we have implemented an upgraded Runge-Kutta method in MEGA.

 The new imaging diagnostics developed and implemented in this project, combined with state-of-the-art hybrid-kinetic magnetohydrodynamic simulations, enable tracking the footprint of the interactions between magnetohydrodynamic waves and particles in a plasma and to investigate plasma physics phenomena that were previously inacessible.
-This will advance our understanding of wave-particle interactions in magnetized plasmas and will contribute to the development of active control techniques.
+We have advanced our understanding of wave-particle interactions in magnetized plasmas and developed active control techniques to mitigate the particle transport and acceleration induced by magnetohydrodynamic fluctuations.

 First measurement with INPA